sirarsalih/node-server-ar-drone/README.md

 var NodeServerArDrone = require('node-server-ar-drone');
 var nsArDrone = new NodeServerArDrone();
 ```
-Start up your browser and go to <a href="http://localhost:1337" target="_blank">http://localhost:1337</a>.
+Start up your browser and go to [http://localhost:1337](http://localhost:1337).
 Control the drone by sending POST requests to your local node server:

 <ul>
 <li><code>http://localhost:1337/takeoff</code> takes off the drone, starts hovering it for 5 seconds and then lands it.</li>